 Participation in any event - 1 point

-Qualifying score in Agility or Rally - 5 points
+Qualifying performance in any event - 5 points

 There are three options for submitting points toward a year-end award:

-a) Fill out the ABTC Junior Handler Show Record form and email it to the Junior Committee Chair (you can also just provide all of the information in an email), You can download the form as Word document. or pdf.
+a) Fill out the ABTC Junior Handler Show Record form and email it to the Junior Committee Chair at email@example.com (you can also just provide all of the information in an email).
+You can download the form as Word document. or pdf.

 b) Fill out the form and mail a hard copy to the Junior Committee Chair